 - Cesarean delivery.
-WomensHealth.gov estimates women with fibroids are six times more likely to need a cesarean delivery (C-section) than women who don’t have these growths.
+WomensHealth.gov estimates women with fibroids are more likely to need a cesarean delivery (C-section) than women who don’t have these growths.

 - Breech position.
 Because of the abnormal shape of the cavity, the baby may not be able to align for vaginal delivery.

 - Miscarriage.
-Research notes the chances for miscarriage are doubled in women with fibroids.
+Research notes the chances for miscarriage are in women with fibroids.

 Still, for other women, fibroids may actually shrink during pregnancy.
-In a 2010 study, researchers found that 79 percent of fibroids that were present before a pregnancy decreased in size after delivery.
+In a 2010 study, researchers found that of fibroids that were present before a pregnancy decreased in size after delivery.